Identifying Causal Structure in Dynamical Systems: Proof of Theorem

-and whose variance only depends on time and the variance of $v(t)$ \citep[Sec.~3.7]{pavliotis2014stochastic}, which we assume to be constant.
-For such systems, we will first show that if~\eqref{eqn:lin_sys_mean} obeys the controllability conditions stated by Kalman, the system is also controllable according to Definitions~\ref{def:eps_controllability} and~\ref{def:distr_controllability}. \begin{lem} The system~\eqref{eqn:loc_sys_lin} is completely $\epsilon$-controllable in distribution if the deterministic part obeys the controllability condition stated in \cite{kalman1960contributions}. \end{lem} \begin{proof} The expected value~\eqref{eqn:lin_sys_mean} represents the deterministic part of the system.
-Thus, according to \cite{kalman1960contributions}, we can steer~\eqref{eqn:lin_sys_mean} to any point in the state space.
-The variance only depends on the number of time steps.
-Since we can steer the linear system to any point $x_\mathrm{des}$ in the state space in any amount of time steps, we can ensure that all trajectories are of equal length.
-Then, the distribution of the final state has mean $x_\mathrm{des}$ and a variance that depends on the chosen number of time steps.
-The probability of $\norm{x_i-x_{i,\mathrm{des}}}_2^2$ being larger than $\epsilon$ is given by the cumulative distribution function of the normal distribution. \end{proof}
+where we assume $\Var[v(t)]=\Sigma_\mathrm{v}$ for all $t$.
+For such systems, we will first show that if \eqref{eqn:lin_sys_mean} obeys the controllability conditions stated by Kalman, the system is also controllable according to definitions~\ref{def:eps_controllability} and~\ref{def:distr_controllability}. \begin{lem} The system in \eqref{eqn:loc_sys_lin} is completely $\epsilon$-controllable in distribution if the deterministic part obeys the controllability condition stated in \cite{kalman1960contributions}. \end{lem} \begin{proof} The expected value in \eqref{eqn:lin_sys_mean} represents the deterministic part of the system.
+Thus, according to \cite{kalman1960contributions}, we can design an input trajectory that steers \eqref{eqn:lin_sys_mean} to any point in the state space.
+Since we do not assume constraints on the input or the state variables, the desired state can be reached with a trajectory within $q<\infty$ time steps (\cf deadbeat control \citep{kalman1960general,emami1982deadbeat}).
+That is, starting from any $x(0)\in\mathcal{X}$ we can steer the system state toward $x(q)\mbeq \xI$ in $q$ time steps and obtain the distribution

+The probability of $\norm{x(q)-\xI}_2^2$ being larger than $\epsilon$ is given by the cumulative distribution function of the normal distribution. \end{proof}

-We can now prove Theorem~\ref{thm:linear_result}.
-Since the variance of~\eqref{eqn:loc_sys_lin} solely depends on the number of time steps, which is equal for all experiments, distributions can only be different because of their means.
-We start with experiments that are designed according to~\eqref{eqn:exp_design_state}.
+\fakepar{Proof of theorem~\ref{thm:linear_result}} We can now prove theorem~\ref{thm:linear_result}.
+Since the variance of \eqref{eqn:loc_sys_lin} solely depends on the number of time steps, which is equal for all experiments, distributions can only be different because of their means.
+We start with experiments that are designed according to \eqref{eqn:exp_design_state}.
 In this case, for distributions to be equal, and, thus, for variables to be non-causal, we need

-where $e_i\in\R^n$ is the unit vector (\ie a vector with zeros and a single 1 at the ith entry).
+where $e_i\in\R^n$ is the unit vector (\ie a vector with zeros and a single 1 at the $i$th entry).
 Since input trajectories are equal, this boils down to